 Domestic travel insurance

-A domestic travel insurance policy doesn't provide you with coverage in quite so many situations as an overseas travel insurance policy but it's still definitely worth getting.
+A domestic travel insurance policy doesn't provide you with coverage in as many situations as an overseas travel insurance policy but it's still worth getting.
 A domestic policy will generally cover the following events; cancelled trip arrangements, additional expenses for accommodation and travel due to health issues, accidental death, loss, theft or damaged luggage or personal items, travel delay costs, personal liability, rental vehicle excess.